Horia Brenciu

 Horia Brenciu (/ro/; born Horea Augustus Brenciu /ro/ on 27 August 1972 in Brașov) is a Romanian singer, television host for the Romanian version of Dancing with the Stars, entertainer, and philanthropist.
-He studied at National College Andrei Şaguna from Braşov, then he continued to Şcoala Populară de Artă Braşov, at piano and canto class, and in 1998 he finished The Theater Academy in Bucharest.
+He studied at Andrei Șaguna National College in Brașov, then continued his education at the Brașov School of Popular Arts, taking piano and canto classes, and graduated from the Theatre Academy in Bucharest in 1998.

+Career

-At 18 years old he started his musical career by singing with the piano in his own band, "Apropo".
-In 1993, he entered into the world of television as the host for a popular show, at that time called Robingo at TVR.
-In the following years he was a prominent TV presenter, and he was the host of some kids' shows, such as TIP TOP MINITOP and KIKI RIKI MIKI (1998–2001).
-In 2002, he created one of the most important brands in Romania, HB Media, and from 2004 to 2010, he was the planner of Stars on Mariott and other popular shows for New Year's Eve.
-From 2003, he made a stand by creating "Cabaret Nights at Hilton", cabaret shows which have been enjoyed by international cycus stars and some Romanian celebrities.
+At 18 years old, he started his musical career by playing the piano in his own band, "Apropo".
+In 1993, he entered into the world of television as the host for a popular show, at that time called Robingo, on TVR.
+In the following years, he was a prominent TV presenter, and he was the host of several kids' shows, such as TIP TOP MINITOP and KIKI RIKI MIKI (1998–2001).
+In 2002, he created one of the most important brands in Romania, HB Media, and from 2004 to 2010, he was the planner of Stars on Marriott and other popular shows for New Year's Eve.
+From 2003, he made a stand by creating "Cabaret Nights at Hilton", cabaret shows which have been enjoyed by international stars and some Romanian celebrities.

-In 2002, Horia Brenciu did the first step for HB Orchestra, a powerful project very active in the background for many artists in Romania.
-A project with thousands of concerts and live acts, at present the project with Julie Mayaya, the winner from Vocea României can be watched at Antena 1 in the show Serviciul Român de Comedie.
-In 2007 Brenciu released his first album, 35, and in 2008 he received some awards from Radio Romania International in "The best male voice" category.
+In 2002, Horia Brenciu founded the HB Orchestra, a long-standing project that has actively supported many artists in Romania, primarily in the background.
+Another project with thousands of concerts and live acts, presently held with Julie Mayaya (the winner from season 2 of Vocea României), can be watched at Antena 1 in the show Serviciul Român de Comedie.
+In 2007, Brenciu released his first album, 35, and in 2008, he received some awards from Radio Romania International in "The best male voice" category.

-In 1997 Walt Disney Pictures Romania chose the artist to sing the main theme of the animated series Aladdin, also dubbed a character in the movie Happy Feet 2 and other animations or movies.
+In 1997, Walt Disney Pictures Romania chose the artist to sing the main theme of the animated series Aladdin.
+Brenciu also dubbed characters in animations and films such as the film Happy Feet Two.